Introduction to the University of Mannheim, Business School

 The University of Mannheim, Business School today

-In the fall/winter semester of 2006/2007, the study programs of business administration were reorganized into the international Bachelor/Master system.
-Since then, about 400 students enroll in one of the degree programs every year.
+About 400 students enroll in one of the degree programs every year.
 The Bachelor (B.Sc.) program Business Administration prepares students for the challenges of the business world as well as a consecutive Master degree program.
 Another Bachelor program offered is the Bachelor Economic and Business Education, which prepares for a teaching position at a business-oriented high school or an industry career.

 Rankings by news and business magazines constantly list the Business School of the University of Mannheim among the top positions.
 As the first German institution, the Business School of the University of Mannheim is accredited by AACSB International, by the Association of MBAs (AMBA), and by EFMD (EQUIS), which are the three leading unions of educational institutions in business worldwide.